IPSO Arbitration Procedure

 If you have been defamed in the press, had your privacy breached, or if you have been harassed by a journalist or photographer then we may be able to assist you in using arbitration as an alternative to conventional legal action.

-The Independent Press Standards Organisation (IPSO) Arbitration procedure is a new alternative dispute resolution system which was introduced in July 2016.
+The Independent Press Standards Organisation (IPSO) Arbitration procedure is an alternative dispute resolution system which was introduced in July 2016.
 The scheme is presently operating on a trial basis.

 How the IPSO Arbitration Procedure works